VITA-Group/GLNet/README.md

 ## Acknowledge
 The work of Z. Wang is in part supported by the National Science Foundation Award RI-1755701.
 The work of X.Qian is in part supported by the National Science Foundation Award CCF-1553281.
 We also thank Prof. Andrew Jiang and Junru Wu for helping experiments.

+### Personaly Acknowledge
+Wuyang, the author of this work, would like to thank his wife Ye Yuan for her love and great support.